lion-agi/lionagi/README.md

 ### Community

 We encourage contributions to LionAGI and invite you to enrich its features and capabilities.
-Engage with us and other community members on [Discord](https://discord.gg/ACnynvvPjt)
+Engage with us and other community members [Join Our Discord](https://discord.gg/AnExZNRRzV)

 ### Citation